Forensic Files II: Production

+Ownership and distribution

+In 2024, Content Partners LLC, a company focused on film and television intellectual property, acquired the catalog of the original series Forensic Files, including 400 episodes, as well as international distribution rights to Forensic Files II.

+Following the acquisition, Content Partners announced several licensing and distribution initiatives related to the series.
+In 2025, the company announced a licensing agreement with NBCUniversal's Oxygen network to bring Forensic Files to the channel.

+Content Partners also announced plans to adapt 15 episodes of Forensic Files into a vertical video format through GammaTime and partnered with FilmRise to update episodes of the original series in high definition using artificial intelligence technology.

 Event reenactments

 Unlike in the original Forensic Files program, actors were not hired to participate in reenactments of the cases dramatized in Forensic Files II.
-Instead, various employees of CNN and HLN were utilized to portray victims, suspects, and other individuals for dramatic recreations of real life events.
+Instead, various employees of CNN and HLN were used to portray victims, suspects, and other individuals for dramatic recreations of real life events.

 Series producer Nancy Duffy explained that the reenactments are filmed in a more "impressionistic" way than in the original series, so that the individuals used in the recreations "don't have to look identical" to the people they are portraying.
 As a result, faces are not shown in the recreations in the first season, only bodies from the neck down.

 The second season occasionally shows faces similar to the people involved in the depicted events with the camera out of focus.
 Duffy elaborated that employees would approach her and ask to participate in the reenactments, saying that many were "excited" at the prospect of portraying individuals involved in killing, hiding, kidnapping, or the use of physical restraint.